Rithvik119am/project_promise/README.md

 3. Make your changes and commit them.
 4. Push your changes to your forked repository.
 5. Submit a pull request.
-6. I Would be very happy to get any help.
+6. We Would be very happy to get any help.